 When temperatures drop, feathers separate trapping air in-between them.
 This air is kept warm and acts as an insulating layer that prevents heat loss.

 This mechanism is so effective that even we humans use it in the manufature of coats and quilts.

 Feathers are also waterproof.
 They provide protection against rain so that the animal doesn't get cold.

-cold.
 For waterfowl, impermeability must be total, since they are in constant contact with water.